FlightZero/STARNAV/README.md

 # Space-Travel-Script-System
-a connected system of scripts for use in kOS, a Kerbal Space Program mod for KSP v 1.1 and kOS v 0.20.0
+A connected system of scripts for use in kOS, a Kerbal Space Program mod for KSP v 1.1 and kOS v 0.20.0

 #Intent